Skylier07/discord-bot/readme.md

 ## 📞 Support

-For support, open a ticket in the Delerious Discord server or contact the bot administrators.
+For support, open a ticket in the Delerious Discord server or contact me through Discord `a.weeb`

 ---